 How Do We Use the Information We Collect From Children?

-We may use the personally identifiable information that we collect from a child to determine whether he or she is eligible to use our site, to obtain consent from his or her parent, teacher or school administrator for him or her to use the service, to provide an interactive online experience, to send newsletters, to make reading recommendations, to provide educational content that we believe that the child may be interested in or would benefit from, and to fulfill requests for products or services.
+We may use the personally identifiable information that we collect from a child: (1) to determine whether he or she is eligible to use the Services; (2) to obtain consent from his or her parent, teacher or school administrator for the child to use the Services; (3) to provide an interactive online experience; (4) to provide customization and content recommendations; (5) to provide educational content that we believe that the child may be interested in or would benefit from; (6) to send newsletters; and (7) to fulfill requests for products or services.

-We may use non-personally identifiable information such as cookies and Web surfing habits associated with IP addresses to improve the design, content and performance of our site.
-We also may use this information in the aggregate to analyze site usage and the popularity of our Web pages.
+We may use non-personally identifiable information (such as cookies and Web surfing habits associated with IP addresses) to improve the design, content and performance of the Services.
+We also may use this information in the aggregate to analyze site usage and the popularity of the Services (individually or collectively).

 Will ePals Share My Child's Personal Information with Third Parties?

-Please note that by their very nature email accounts, greeting cards, chatrooms, blogs, message boards, and other interactive services allow children to disclose personally identifiable information (such as their real names, addresses or phone numbers) about themselves or others.
-We strive to prevent children from disclosing personally identifiable information through our products and services.
-For example, we caution children not to disclose this information while using our products and services, and we endeavor to monitor our online forums and use filters, among other things, in order to prevent this information from appearing in public areas such as blogs and chatrooms on the sites when we see it.
-However, these methods are not foolproof, and children may nevertheless still sometimes disclose personally identifiable information with their correspondents (e.g., in their exchange of letters in the In2Books® programs), and in our online forums.
+Please note that by their very nature, certain functionality offered as part of interactive services (e.g., email accounts, chatrooms, blogs, message boards, and etc.,) allow children to disclose personally identifiable information (such as their real names, addresses or phone numbers) about themselves or others.
+We strive to prevent and discourage children from disclosing personally identifiable information through the Services.
+For example, we caution children not to disclose this information while using the Services, and we endeavor to monitor our online forums and use filters, among other things, in order to prevent this information from appearing in public areas such as blogs and chatrooms on the Sites when we see it.
+However, these methods are not foolproof, and children may, despite our efforts, sometimes disclose personally identifiable information in their correspondence (e.g., in their exchange of letters in the In2Books® programs), and in our online forums.
 Parents and teachers should advise their children and students not to share any personally identifiable or contact information online, even if such personal information is provided in correspondence only between individuals.

-How Can I Review, Change or Delete the Personal Information ePals has Collected From My Child?
+Can I Review, Change or Delete the Child Related Personal Information ePals has Collected From My Child?

-You can review your child's personal information at any time.
-You can also have your child's personal information deleted and refuse to permit further collection of such information by us.
-If you wish to view, delete or modify this information:
+Yes, you can.
+You can review the Child Related Personal Information related to your child by making a request, as described below, at any time.
+You can also have the Child Related Personal Information related to your child deleted as described below and end authorization for further collection of such information by us.
+If you wish to view, delete or modify information:

-- For ePals' Global Community™, SchoolMail®: Members (including parents) can review, edit, or delete any personal information (such as their name, phone number, email or postal address) by logging in to the Global Community™, SchoolMail™ and going to the preferences or settings page.
-Parents can also request that a child's account be deleted at any time by emailing ePals Support or by going to our Support Page.
+- For ePals' Global Community™, SchoolMail365®: Members (including parents) can review or edit, any Child Related Personal Information related to their child (such as the child’s name, phone number, email or postal address) by logging in to the Global Community™, SchoolMail365™ and going to the preferences or settings page.
+Parents can also request that a child's account be deleted at any time by emailing ePals Support.

 - For In2Books®: Members (including parents) can log into their accounts on www.In2Books.com, click the "Manage Account" button in the navigation bar, and then click on the "Personal Information and Security" link under the My Children column.
 To protect your child's personal information, you will be required to enter a user name and password and answer an account security question.
-For more information, or if you need assistance, submit your questions to customer support.
+For more information, or if you need assistance, send an email to ePals Support.